marcuswhybrow/ray-peat-rodeo/src/documents/2020-04-26-a-new-landscape-of-life-and-learning.md

 !
 At the root of these questions are a deeper exploration of life that will move us into a different way of being, you think?

 Yeah.
 If the present project of the ruling class goes ahead, basically everyone is a mechanical deadness.
 Dead inside.
 Because they only have the role set for them by the outside system.
-If we all start living fully, and realizing that the future is only ours to be lived and created, it should have nothing at all to do with the plans made in Davos [^davos] or Washington or wherever.

-[^davos]: Editors note: Davos is the Swiss town which hosts the annual meetings of the World Economic Forum.
+If we all start living fully, and realizing that the future is only ours to be lived and created, it should have nothing at all to do with the plans made in Davos ^[Editors note: Davos is the Swiss town which hosts the annual meetings of the World Economic Forum.] or Washington or wherever.

 !
 [1:09:53] Yeah.
 Yeah.
 Wherever did that idea of competition come from?
 Of being needed in life?
 Or in other words, does competition hurt or does it help in the learning process?
 What are your thoughts on that?